RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 1. All Alexa built in intents
 2. Utterances without slots
 3. Utterances with custom slots
-4. Utterances with AMAZON.NUMBER type slots.
+4. Utterances with these built in slot types:
+  AMAZON.NUMBER, AMAZON.US_STATE, AMAZON.US_FIRST_NAME

 More Amazon built in slot types are coming shortly